 Once upon a time, not so long ago, the department responsible for employees was called Personnel.
 It had a nice ring to it; it was soft and warm.
 At some point, someone, somewhere, for some reason unknown to me, decided to coin the term “Human Resources.”

 You’re not a person anymore.
 You’re still acknowledged as human, as opposed to cattle or xerox machines, but you’re a resource – a thing to be used.
 The reasoning behind this comes from project management where man-hours are, indeed, considered resources and estimates are based on human output.
 Fair enough.
 Such is needed to do that job.
 As for the rest of us, we’re people, not things and should be addressed as such.
+I find this term highly offensive because of its callous utilitarianism.

 Equally offensive is the term “Phone Screen.”
 They used to be interviews, which had a friendly sound to it, kind of like being on Conan.
 Now they want a fifteen minute “phone screen.”
 You’re going to be “screened” like the parasite you are.

 This particularly dehumanizing expression comes from an innate believe on the part of management that everyone is as slimy and dishonorable as they are.
 Clearly, because they did awful, deceitful things to get where they are they assume that everyone is like that.
-As such, such people must be “screened”.
+As a result, such people must be “screened”.
 There are two rules for tyrants: seize power and prevent others from seizing power.

 Apparently, we must all adhere to them.
 But, as anyone who is familiar with commercialism is aware, anything that purports to be the best, usually isn’t.
 Furthermore, in many cases where the term “best practices” is used, whether or not it is “the best” is entirely subjective, particularly in my industry.
 It’s just a dogmatic way of derailing any alternate opinions, usually by people who can’t justify their own enough to provide a coherent argument.

-In some cases there are actual, proper, established and proven procedures that one should follow; preserving forensic at a crime scene, for example.
+In some cases there are actual, proper, established and proven procedures that one should follow; preserving forensic evidence at a crime scene, for example.
 Didn’t there used to be a term for that?
 Wasn’t it “proper procedure?”
 Proper procedure allows for improvement.
 Best practices are as good as they’re ever going to get.
 After all, they are The Best!

 Enough said.
 There will be no further discussion or debate.
 I have had the final word.
 People who use such terminology should be ridiculed into humiliation.
 Just because you are tired of debating the issue doesn’t mean that you win by terminating all conversation.
 It doesn’t close the conversation, it just makes you sound like a dogmatic jerk (probably the same dogmatic jerk who dictates “best practices”).